anhvt2/DAMASK.utils/test_tensile_dogbone-spk2damask/README.md

 * **High-throughput tensile testing**: To rapidly and inexpensively generate a statistically meaningful database for AM metal properties, Sandia created a unique, automated, high-throughput tensile testing system capable of testing approximately 100 samples/hour.
 * **Computed tomography**: Computed tomography (CT) imaging of porosity in the gauge section of an AM printed “dog bone” tensile sample.

-Here is a few versions of the dogbone specimens and their references:
+Here is a few versions of the dogbone specimens and their **References:**

 How are these mades?
 See [https://doi.org/10.1016/j.msea.2019.138632](https://doi.org/10.1016/j.msea.2019.138632)
 ```